BramDriesen/rpi-jenkins-tower-light/README.md

 ## Circuit Board
 The board is created with a few simple components like 220 Ohm resistors, N-MOSFET's and an Adafruit Perma Proto board hat for the Raspberry pi.

-Below you will find the details of the components used, the layout and elictrical schema as well as the end result.
+Below you will find the details of the components used, the layout and electrical schema as well as the end result.

 [image here]